kyle-saffire/SaffireCodeStandards/css-coding-standards.md

 - performant
 - maintainable
 - interoperable
+- DRY (Don't Repeat Yourself)

 ## Naming Conventions

-Always use hyphens in class names.
-Do not use underscores or CamelCase notation.
+Always use hyphens in class names (kebab-case).
+Do not use underscores or camelCase notation.

 ```css
 /* Correct */